Could not complete log in. Possible causes and solutions are:

 In 1952, Bill Harshbarger began showing sheep on the county and State Fair level, and continued to exhibit until the early 1960s.
 After going to shearing school in Warsaw, Indiana, he began shearing at the State Fair.
 2006 marked his 52nd consecutive year competing in the State Fair Sheep Shearing Contest.
 Harshbarger is also a fixture at the Sheep Barn, having helped generations of State Fair participants by sharpening their shears.

-Video bio of Richard M. Fairbanks, inducted to Indiana Broadcast Pioneers Hall of Fame in 2016;
+Video bio of Bill Shirk, inducted to Indiana Broadcast Pioneers Hall of Fame in 2016;

 --Words from the Indiana Broadcast Pioneers